anzeabram/SiCS/README.md

 ### Internal Data

-- **survey** - main data structure, which can be nested ad nauseam to represent karst areas, caves or passages.
+- **survey** : main data structure, which can be nested ad nauseam to represent karst areas, caves or passages.
 Each survey has an object id, which must be unique within the scope of the higher level survey.
 Likewise, any object within a survey has unique id (from stations, to maps, scraps).
 This allows for simple naming of stations within survey files.
 - **centreline** : survey data specification., with syntex mostly derived from Survex.
 DistoX export will add splays to this section as well.
 - **scrap** : The most basic drawing element, a piece of 2D map (plan, extended, or none - used for drawing cross-sections).
 It will consist of the walls and stations of the passage as well as lots of extra information like boulders, pits, passage gradients etc. A single set of survey data (a single passage) can have many scraps associated with it.
 It is often good to split the drawing over many scraps as this allows Therion to do clever things (like depth colouring).
 Scraps cannot overlap themselves.
-- *map* : The higher level drawing element.
+- **map** : The higher level drawing element.
 A map can be made of scraps, or it can be a map of maps.
 It can also incorporate stick map of undrawn passages with correct layout options.
 Maps are how you collect individual drawn passages into larger blocks.
 For example a cave like ```Cave01``` will have its scraps (that is, drawings from individual passages like `m-passage01-p`, `m-passage02-p`,...) collected in a map called `m-all-p` (`-p` for plan view, `-e` for extended).
 The maps can be nested and allow for smart exclusion or inclusion of specific sections of the cave.

 ### Exported Data